danlim26/pagespree/src/pages/index.md

   subtitle: ''
   title: How we work
   faqitems:
-  - question: Step 4 - Complete Website
-    answer: As soon as your website is ready, go online and start attracting customers.
   - question: Step 1 - Discussion
     answer: All the magic starts with a brief discussion with our website setup expert.
   - question: Step 2 - Creation